alphagov/government-service-design-manual/README.md

     $ bundle install

-You need to run compile to create the content (note if you don't have go comment out the linting)
+You need to run compile to create the content (note this requires go to be installed)

 	$ ./compile.sh